Need to talk? Call 1800 882 436.

 • mild fever

-After 4 to 5 hours, you will pass the pregnancy out through your vagina.
-You might pass some large blood clots and clumps of tissue.
+Within 6 hours, most people will have passed the pregnancy tissue out through their vagina.
+You might pass some large blood clots.

 After a medical abortion